YiMa02/Olayide_Olaoluwa_Portfolio/README.md

 **About Me**

  I am an inherently analytical thinker and business-oriented data analyst, possessing a creative background in the arts.
  Additionally, I am highly motivated to uncover insights that drive business progress.

-  I specialize in:
+  **I specialize in:**

-🔹📊 Turning complex data into clear, actionable insights 🔹🧹 Cleaning and structuring  messy datasets (Excel + Python & Power BI Combo!)
+🔹📊 Turning complex data into clear, actionable insights 🔹🧹 Cleaning and structuring  messy datasets **(Excel + Python & Power BI Combo!)**
-🔹:chart_with_upwards_trend: Creating visually compelling dashboard with Power BI & Microsoft Excel
+🔹📈 Creating visually compelling dashboard with **Power BI & Microsoft Excel** 🔹🧠 Asking the right questions before running the numbers